Joedev247/potta/README.md

 Run `npx nx build superApp` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

+## Generate a library in the project

+Run `nx g @nx/next:lib <name> --directory=libs` to generate library in the `/libs` directory with name being the name of the library you will want to generate

+## Generate a component in the project

+Run `nx g @nx/next:component <name> --directory libs/ui-components/src/lib/<name>` to generate component in the `/libs/ui-components` directory with name being the name of the component you will want to generate

 ## Running tasks

 To execute tasks with Nx use the following syntax: